ROD SYMPTOMS = BROWN LEAVES ATTACHED (by branch or entire crown)

 - ʻŌhiʻa is significant to Hawaiian culture.

-- ‘Ōhiʻa and represented in numerous hula, moʻolelo, mele, and ʻoli. ʻŌhiʻa serve as the sacred kinolau (physical manifestations) of multiple Hawaiian deities
+- ‘Ōhiʻa is represented in numerous hula, moʻolelo, mele, and ʻoli. ʻŌhiʻa serve as the sacred kinolau (physical manifestations) of multiple Hawaiian deities

 - There are five species of ʻōhiʻa in Hawaiʻi.